◊ THE CLASSES: Row & Intensity ◊

 - 1 Month Membership: $200

-So, as mentioned, we’re OBSESSED with the design aesthetic of the studio.
+We’re OBSESSED with the design aesthetic of the studio.
 Overall, it’s clean and industrial and apparently that makes us feel all the feels.
 Side note – the large yoga and row room has the most flattering mirrors we’ve ever stood in front of.
 They make you look tall and slim and strong and it felt important to mention.
-It is, guys, it is.

-- All class equipment provided for each class type (mats, bands, towels, even shoes for spin)
+- All equipment provided for each class (mats, bands, towels, shoes for spin)

 - Water available for purchase